uma-universal-money-address/uma-js-sdk/packages/uma-auth-client/README.md

 });
 ```

-The NwcRequester will also handle refreshing tokens in case the access token expires.
+If provided a token exchange handler, the NwcRequester will also handle refreshing tokens in case the access token expires (e.g. `oAuthTokenExchange`).

 If you need to send requests from your backend, you should send all the full token response info to your backend and utilize
 any NWC library with the `nwcConnectUri`, refreshing the URI with the `refreshToken` as needed.